thirdweb-dev/contracts/docs/IMultiwrap.md

-*Emitted when a new Owner is set.*
+*Emitted when the contract owner is updated.*

 #### Parameters